Advanced Apache Configuration

 To modify your global Apache configuration, use one or more of the following methods:

-Modify the Apache configuration on the command line with new conf files
+Modify Apache configuration via the command line with new conf files

-To modify the Apache configuration via the command line interface, create custom configuration files in the /etc/apache2/conf.d/ directory.
-Your new configuration files must use the .conf file extension to ensure that the system will recognize them.
-Also, your .conf files must possess root:root ownership and 0600 permissions.
+To modify the Apache configuration via the command line, create custom configuration files in the /etc/apache2/conf.d/ directory.
+Your new configuration files must meet the following requirements:

-After you modify, add, or remove a .conf file, you must restart the Apache service with the service httpd restart command.
+After you modify a .conf file, including by adding or removing the file, you must restart the Apache service with the service httpd restart command.

 Additional Documentation